Big Sky Fire District Burning Information

-Open Burning is allowed WITH A PERMIT between March 1st and November 30th, unless there is a burn restriction in place.
-Burn Permits for Gallatin and Madison counties may be purchased online using a debit/credit card or an electronic check (eCheck) at www.burnpermits.mt.gov.
+Open Burning is allowed with a permit between March 1st and November 30th, unless there is a burn restriction in place.
+Burn Permits for Gallatin and Madison counties may be purchased online using a debit/credit card or an electronic check (eCheck) at www.gallatinburnpermits.com.

-- Recreation and heating fires: Small recreational fires that are 48 inches in diameter or less in controlled areas and construction heating devices do not require permits, HOWEVER, people burning in this manner are still responsible for the fires and must follow the requirements listed below
+Small recreational fires that are 36 inches in diameter or less in controlled areas and construction heating devices do not require permits, HOWEVER, people burning in this manner are still responsible for the fires and must follow the requirements listed below.

 Montana Code Annotated

 - MCA 7-33-2205 & 2206 deal with the fire seasons and permit requirements.
 Violations under those codes are a misdemeanor with fines possible up to $500 and/or 6 months in jail.

 - If a person burns in a manner that is unsafe, damages property belonging to another, or places anyone in danger of injury or death, the Arson laws apply.
 Negligent arson, MCA 45-6-102, can be either a misdemeanor or felony, depending on the circumstances.
 Misdemeanor charges can cost up to $500 and/or up to 6 months in jail.
 Felony charges can cost up to $50,000 and/or up to 10 years in prison.